 A Stick of Down Payment

-Your down payment is where you want to go absolutely bonkers with saving and planning.
+As mortgage specialists, we’re here to tell you that loading your “what is a mortgage” recipe up with as much butter- we mean down payment – as you can, will only help you save money in the long run, and is where you want to go absolutely bonkers with saving and planning.
 Every penny and dollar you can put back for your down payment equals a penny and dollar you can save on your interest payments.
-The more you pay up front, the less you have to borrow, which does wonders for your loan-to-value ratio as well as your interest rate.
+The more you pay upfront, the less you have to borrow, which does wonders for your loan-to-value ratio as well as your interest rate.
 Your loan-to-value ratio is essentially the amount you’re asking to borrow compared with the total value of the property you’re looking to buy.
 The lower your LTV, the better for you and your lender.

 Treat your mortgage like the delicate dish that it is, and it’s sure to leave a sweet taste in your mouth, and in your wallet.